 Otherwise, by using Google Maps you enter into a direct usage relationship with Google.

-On our website we use ‘Google Web Fonts’, a service of Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (hereinafter referred to as: ‘Google’).
+In case of your explicit prior consent we use ‘Google Web Fonts’ on our website, a service of Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (hereinafter referred to as: ‘Google’).
 Google Web Fonts allows us to use external fonts, called Google Fonts.
 When you access our website, the required Google font is loaded from your web browser into your browser cache for this purpose.
 This is necessary so that your browser can display an optically improved display of our texts.
 If your browser does not support this feature, a standard font will be used by your computer to display it.
 The integration of these Web Fonts takes place by a server call, usually a server of Google in the USA.
 This transmits to the server which page of our website you have visited including esp.
 Your IP address.

-Our legitimate interest pursuant to art.
-6 para.
-1 lit. f GDPR is to use the Google Web Fonts for optimisation purposes, in particular to improve the use of the website for you and to make it more user-friendly.
+It is our interest to use the Google Web Fonts for optimisation purposes, in particular to improve the use of the website for you and to make it more user-friendly.

 The Google Tag Manager tool itself does not collect any personally identifiable information.
 Google Tag Manager triggers tags, such as when certain events occur on our website.
 In this way, data may be collected.
 Google Tag Manager does not access this data.

-We use the Google Remarketing application.
+In case of your explicit prior digital consent we use the Google Remarketing application.
 This is a procedure with which we would like to address you again.
 Through this application, we can show you our advertisements after visiting our website during your further Internet use.
-This is done by means of cookies stored in your browser, which are used by Google to record and evaluate your usage behavior when visiting various websites.
+This is done by means of cookies stored in your browser, which are used by Google to record and evaluate your usage behaviour when visiting various websites.
 In this way Google can determine your previous visit to our website.
-According to Google’s own statements, the data collected within the scope of remarketing is not combined with your personal data, which may be stored by Google.
+According to Google’s own statements, the data collected within the scope of remarketing is not combined with your personal data, which may be stored by Google in USA.
 In particular, according to Google, pseudonymisation will be used for remarketing.
+By giving your explicit consent you agree to transferring the data to USA although there is no valid privacy shield agreement with USA since July 2020.

-Unless specifically stated, we will only store personal data for as long as is necessary to fulfill the purposes for which it was collected.
+Unless specifically stated, we will only store personal data for as long as is necessary to reach the purposes for which it was collected.

 In some cases, the legislator provides for the retention of personal data, for example in tax or commercial law.
 In these cases, the data will only be stored by us for these legal purposes, but will not be processed elsewhere and deleted after the expiry of the legal retention period.
 The legal basis for this processing is art.
 6 para.
 1 lit. c GDPR.